influxdata/community-templates/do_billing/readme.md

   - `INFLUX_ORG` - The name of your Organization.
   - `INFLUX_HOST` - The address of you InfluxDB

 To use this dashboard, you need a DigitalOcean Token.
 Read Only is sufficient and you can get one [from here](https://cloud.digitalocean.com/account/api/tokens) and pass as to environment variable.
-In the balance.sh file, the variable expected is $TOKEN_DO.
+In the balance.sh file, the variable expected is $DO_TOKEN.

 The Telegraf config has set up a path to the balance.sh file the working directory from where Telegraf is running.